Janlorie/DataScienceMinor/Examples/Data Preparation.md

 ### Cleaning of the files itself
-Before signing the NDA we asked to receive the following dataset in a different format, preferrably a CSV.
+Before signing the NDA we asked to receive the following data set in a different format, preferrably a CSV.
 We did receive the rest of the data in this format but it contained some extra data from the export in every file.
 To split this we simply read every CSV as a text file and splitted on 'CATID', then exported the value of index 1 in the list of the result as a new CSV.